nobukoba/roothbk/README.md

 Utilities to handle HBOOK and ROOT files.
 This program can handle only histograms and does not support either NTuple strusture or TTree structure.

 # Requirements
-- 64-bit Linux (CentOS 8 etc.)
+- 64-bit Linux (CentOS 8 etc.) or Intel Mac (macOS 12.2.1 etc.)
 - gcc, g++, and gfortran (around version 7, 8)
-- ROOT version 5 or version 6
+- ROOT version 5.34/38 or version 6

 N.B.
 This program does not require the CERN Program Library (CERNlib)!
 The source codes of CERNLib are included in this source codes.
-On macOS 12.2.1, somes commands does not work, but some commands work.
 On macOS 12.2.1, the size of the shared memory should be enlarged by the following command.
 ```
 sudo sysctl -w kern.sysv.shmmax=2147483647
 sudo sysctl -w kern.sysv.shmall=4294967296
 ```

+N.B.
+If you use ROOT v6.20.08 or older ROOT, you can not use functions srv2shm(), srv2hbk, srv2root, srv2dir etc. That's because the function TBufferJSON::FromJSON does not work in older ROOTs.

 # How to compile it
 ```